nakigoe/nakigoe/README.md

 ⭐ Automation of endorsing of all skills of all users in your contact list on LinkedIn:
 <br> <a href="https://github.com/nakigoe/linkedin-endorse-bot" target="_blank">github.com/nakigoe/linkedin-endorse-bot</a>

+### GitHub Automation

 ⭐ Automation of adding stars to all repositories of the accounts you indicated on GitHub:
 <br> <a href="https://github.com/nakigoe/github-star" target="_blank">github.com/nakigoe/github-star</a>

+### Facebook Automation

 ⭐ Facebook automation.
-Mass unsend unresponding friend requests to get a new sending quota:
+Mass unsend unresponding friend requests to get a new friend request sending quota:
+<br> <a href="https://github.com/nakigoe/facebook-unsend" target="_blank">github.com/nakigoe/facebook-unsend</a>

+⭐ Facebook: Automatically Connect with Your Friend's Friends.
+Pick a friend and auto-send friend requests with customized messages, including personal names, to all of his or her connections:
 <br> <a href="https://github.com/nakigoe/facebook-unsend" target="_blank">github.com/nakigoe/facebook-unsend</a>

 ## Microsoft Access VBA E-mailer